kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/instrumentation/README.md

 OpenTelemetry Collector:
 - 1 CPU
-- 2 GiB Memory
+- 2 GiB memory
-- The Processor memory limiter disabled to avoid any data losses.
+- Processor memory limiter disabled to avoid data losses.
-- The Batch processor queue size configured to 10000 spans and 10 second timeout.
+- Batch processor queue size configured to 10000 spans and 10 second timeout.
 - Exporter queue size configured to 600 batches and max elapsed time to 600 seconds.

 The test was executed for approximately 15 minutes.
 During test execution, 61285 traces (in average 100 traces/second) were generated and sent to the collector; in total 3064250 spans (in average 5000 spans/second).